gregorywragg-blip/constructionapprenticeships/replit.md

 The frontend is built with React 18+ (TypeScript, functional components, hooks) using Wouter for client-side routing.
 State management combines React Query for server state and local component state for UI.
 The UI is constructed with Shadcn/ui components (based on Radix UI) and styled using Tailwind CSS with custom design tokens for a burgundy color scheme and consistent typography (Roboto font family).

-Key pages include: Home, Raising the Bar, Programs, Quiz, Support Services, Resources & Guides, MC3, Math, BF-DC, Express Interest, and My Activity (CTW Login).
+Key pages include: Home, Raising the Bar, Expectation Check, Programs, Quiz, Support Services, Resources & Guides, MC3, Math, BF-DC, Express Interest, and My Activity (CTW Login).

 ### Backend Architecture